mindboard/indesign-uxp-script-examples/markdown-to-indesign/README.md

 # about

-Creating an InDesign Doc from a markdown text alice.md.
+A creating an InDesign document from a markdown text alice.md example.

 # usage